Octops/agones-relay-http/README.md

 Notify HTTP endpoints when state changes events happen to GameServers or Fleets.

-The published payload contains an entire representation of the GameServer or Fleet at the moment when event the got fired.
+The published payload contains an entire representation of the GameServer or Fleet at the moment when an event the got fired.

 The possible types of events are OnAdd, OnUpdate and OnDelete.

+## Use Cases

 **When a GameServer or Fleet state change event gets fired?**

 A few examples are:
 - The state of the GameServer changed during its all lifespan.
 Scheduled, Ready, Allocated, Shutdown, etc.
-- The GameServer status fields like address, port or player tracking fields.
+- The GameServer status fields like address, port or player tracking fields changed.
 - Then the number of replicas of a Fleet went up or down.
-- Fleets status fields like: players capacity or count; allocated replicas, ready replicas and reserved replicas.
+- Fleets status fields like: players capacity or count, allocated replicas, ready replicas and reserved replicas changed.

 In addition to the state change events, the Agones Relay HTTP reacts to `reconcile` events.
 On an interval bases a complete state of the world gets published.
 That means all the current GameServers and Fleets states.
 The reconcile interval is controlled by the flag `--sync-period`.
 Make sure you don't set this value to low.
 The consequence could be a DDoS against the endpoints.